 Oswego advances in U.S. News rankings, repeats other honors

 U.S. News Media Group counts SUNY Oswego among the top 15 public regional universities in the North for 2015 in rankings released Sept.
-9. The college advanced 13 places—to No. 56—on the overall list of regional universities in the North, the majority of which are private.
+9. The college advanced 13 places—to No. 56—on the overall list of public and private regional universities in the North.

-Oswego is No. 14 on the U.S. News accounting of the best public institutions in the Northern region this year, up from No. 16 last year.
+Oswego is No. 14 on the U.S. News accounting of the best public institutions in the Northern region this round, up from No. 16 previously.

 The magazine puts SUNY Oswego in the top 50 public master’s-level institutions nationwide and at No. 95 among all 684 master’s-level colleges and universities, public and private, that the magazine ranked.